 Looking for traditional anniversary gift ideas for a couple who likes to travel?
 We’ve got you covered.
-For the first nine years of marital bliss, anyway.
+For the first 11 years of marital bliss, anyway.

 Steve and I were married Aug.
 27, 2011, after one year of dating and a two-month engagement.

 Celebrating our wedding anniversaries

-A year later, when we had our first wedding anniversary, we had no idea what to get each other.
-Having gotten married when we were ages 38 and 42, we had accumulated almost everything we really needed or wanted before we said, “I do.”
-So, we decided to commemorate the occasion with a photo (in a photo) each year and purchase something together for our home.
-Here we are back in 2012.
+As our first anniversary approached, we had no idea what to get each other.
+Having gotten married when we were 38 and 42, we had accumulated almost everything we really needed before we said, “I do.”
+Therefore, we decided to commemorate the occasion with a photo (in a photo) each year and purchase something together for our home.

-Then, we added another nod to traditionalism (after all, we had organ music at our ceremony and we didn’t live together until the day after our wedding).
-We decided we’d try to find something each year that fit the traditional anniversary gift suggestions.
+Then, in another nod to traditionalism, we decided to follow traditional anniversary gift suggestions.
 You know the ones: paper, tin, china, silver, gold, pearls.
-Our rule was to keep the cost to under $100 and decided we’d look for something related to our love for travel.
+Our rule was to keep the cost under $100 and look for something related to our love for travel.

 So far, we’ve been able to stay within our budget (mostly), the traditions, and the travel theme.
 Who knows how long we’ll be able to keep it up, but at least for now, we’ve added some unique pieces to our home.
 We’ve also created lasting memories of our travels.
-Here’s a look at the traditional anniversary gifts we’ve given ourselves to celebrate our first eight years of marriage.
+Here’s a look at the traditional anniversary gifts we’ve given ourselves to celebrate our first 11 years of marriage.

 PIN FOR LATER